maetyu-d/GP6/README.md

 ## Features

 - AU MIDI FX target for Logic Pro, with `VST3` and `Standalone` targets also generated for development.
-- Reset-driven rhythm generation with grammar, mutation, flutter, rotation, drift, and conditional rules.
-- Multiple internal lanes with per-step modulation rows for velocity, gate, octave, and reset behavior.
-- Scale-aware pitch generation and legato mode for connected phrases.
-- Compact visual editor that exposes the live algorithm stages and step field directly.
 - Preset bank with varied generative starting points.

 ## Build